docker/buildx/docs/reference/buildx_create.md

 Uses Kubernetes pods.
 With this driver, you can spin up pods with defined BuildKit container image to build your images.

+Rootless mode (`--driver-opt rootless=true`) requires Kubernetes v1.30 or later with support for `securityContext.appArmorProfile`, which is stable in v1.31.

 Unlike `docker` driver, built images will not automatically appear in `docker images` and [`build --load`](buildx_build.md#load) needs to be used to achieve that.